Sono, Bihar

 Sono is a 'tehsil'/block (administrative Block) in the Jamui district of the Indian state of Bihar.
 It lies in the southern part of Bihar very close to the Jharkhand border.
 Sono block is divided into 19 Gram panchayats.

 Demographics

+According to 2011 census, population of Sono block is 210455.

 The Tola Sono village has 1,833 families with population of 9,932 of which 5,321 are males while 4,611 are females as per Population Census 201.
 In Tola Sono village the population of children with age 0-6 is 1,607 which makes up 16.18% of total population of village.
 Average Sex Ratio of Tola Sono village is 867 which is lower than Bihar state average of 918.
 Child Sex Ratio for the Tola Sono as per census is 902, lower than Bihar average of 935.
 In 2011, the literacy rate of Tola Sono village was 75.81% compared to 61.80% in Bihar.
 The male literacy stands at 84.67% while the female literacy rate was 65.50%.

+Economy

+Sono is a good level business place.
+It has become a marketplace with millions of daily transactions.
+The main contributions to its business are made through the sale of grains, Manihari goods, food products, cloth, and metals.